 Putting a cast of characters (no pun intended) like that into a work environment could be quite a challenge, but not that unusual.

-How they function together as a unit is whole other story.
+How they function together as a unit is a whole other story.

 The workplace is a depressing bore (kind of like the radio station they’re working at); everyone is simply going through the motions.

-But it’s through Andy’s actions that he convinces the WKRP team to jump on board and support his vision of turning the radio station around.
+But it’s through Andy’s actions that he’s able to convince the WKRP team to jump on board and support his vision of turning the underperforming radio station around.

-WKRP is an old easy listening radio station that’s going nowhere when Andy joins.
-Staying the course would be a losing battle, so he relies on his strengths (and instincts) to change the station’s format, turning it into something he knows could work so much better: WKRP becomes a rock ‘n’ roll music station.
+WKRP is an old, easy listening radio station that’s going nowhere fast when Andy joins it.
+Staying the course would be a losing battle, so he relies on his strengths (and instincts) to change the station’s format, turning it into something he knows could (and would) work so much better: Making WKRP a rock ‘n’ roll music station.

 Andy also sees the potential — mostly untapped — in his coworkers, quickly realizing their strengths (and weaknesses) and how to best utilize them.